taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 We see rolling countryside, vibrant with autumn colors, behind a low row of concrete warehouses, labeled "Morei Textiles".

-Off-panel, secretary: **"Iúna, the folks from the World Health Organization are here."**
+Off-panel, secretary: **"Hey boss, the folks from the World Health Organization are here."**

 Off-panel, Iúna: **"Thanks, I'll be with them in a minute."**